-The Speaker’s Advisory Committee on Works of Art, established in the 1950s, is a cross-party group of MPs appointed by the Speaker to preserve the history of Parliament through art and advises on the management of the art Collection in the House of Commons.
+The Speaker’s Advisory Committee on Works of Art, established in 1954, is a cross-party group of Members appointed by the Speaker to advise on the use and management of the Parliamentary Art Collection in the House of Commons.

 About the Collection

 Parliament has been collecting works of art for over 150 years.
-The origin of the Collection began in the 1840s when large wall paintings and marble statues were added to the newly built Palace of Westminster.
-It currently has over 8,500 works of art, divided over the House of Commons and the House of Lords.
+The origin of the Collection was in the 1840s when large wall paintings and marble statues were added to the newly built Palace of Westminster.
+It currently has over 8,500 works of art, divided between the House of Commons and the House of Lords.

-You can find out more by consulting the Art in Parliament pages, where you can also search all the artworks in the Collection.
+You can find out more through the Art in Parliament pages.

 The Committee’s remit is: